prototypefund/reproducible-website/_events/paris2018/report.md

 local reproducibility (storing hashes on the first run and check on the second round)

-check reproducibility w.r.t. hashes provided by independet rebuilders
+check reproducibility w.r.t. hashes provided by independent rebuilders

 opam should have a way to clearly specify the external dependencies in order to be able to exactly record and reproduce the

-build environement, including versions.
+build environment, including versions.

 - GCC